 If you should require technical support or if you have problems using any of the equipment covered by this manual, please read the manual completely to see if it will answer the questions you have.
-Be sure to look in the TROUBLESHOOTING section located near the back of this manual.
-If you need assistance beyond what this manual can provide, contact your Local Distributor where you purchased the unit, or contact the factory direct.
+Be sure to look in the TROUBLESHOOTING section located in this manual.
+If you need assistance beyond what this manual can provide, contact your local Distributor where you purchased the unit, or contact the factory direct.